prashant-jayan21/minecraft-dialogue/README.md

 # Installation #
 ## macOS (using our pre-built version) ##
-**Disclaimer: These instructions have been tested with versions until macOS Catalina.**
+**Disclaimer: These instructions have been tested with versions until macOS Catalina only.**

-1. Download the pre-built version of our Malmö fork from https://github.com/prashant-jayan21/minecraft-dialogue/releases/tag/minecraft-client:
-- `minecraft-dialogue.zip` -- Minecraft client and Python code for running data collection or creating target structures
+1. Download the pre-built version of our Malmö fork from ???: `minecraft-dialogue.zip` -- Minecraft client and Python code for running data collection or creating target structures

-NOTE: All subsequent documentation is assuming the project root as the unzipped folder
+*NOTE: All subsequent documentation assumes the project root to be the unzipped folder*

 2. Install dependencies as documented [here](doc/install_macosx.md).